 Stacked Deck Mini-Grant

 The NCPGP offers mini grants ranging from $1,800 to $5,000 to implement an evidence-based program called Stacked Deck to middle schools, high schools and at-risk community-based programs.
 Offered in five to six sessions that extend from 35-45 minutes each, the program is aimed at changing gambling-related attitudes, knowledge, beliefs and practices.
 It also seeks to improve decision-making and problem-solving.
 The Stacked Deck curriculum is heavily interactive, including activities such as role-playing.
-Participants have designed posters and produced videos with prevention gambling messages.
+Participants have designed posters and produced videos with problem gambling messages and helpline information.

 Murphy Middle School :

 Stacked Deck Poster Winners 2018

 In observance of March, Problem Gambling Awareness Month, eighth-graders at Murphy Middle School learned about history, symptoms and repercussions of problem gambling and created posters to promote gambling addiction prevention and treatment.
 Six of those posters were displayed on the school’s bulletin board.

 Students are Rachel Reid, Chelsea Dockery, Faith Ann Revis, Katelyn Detteweiler, Lanie Vuick and Francis Nguyen (from left).

 Teacher, Nic Rumfelt, at Hayesville High School has his students engage in designing poster.
 Two of his students are featured showing off their posters.